grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 }
 ```

-A comma after the final key-value pair may be omitted if the closing curly brace `}` is on the same line as the final pair:
+You can omit the comma after the final key-value pair if the closing curly brace `}` is on the same line as the final pair.

 ```river
 { name = "John" }
 ```

-If the key is not a valid identifier, it must be wrapped in double quotes like a string:
+If the key isn't a valid identifier, you must must wrap it in double quotes like a string.

 ```river
 {